What’s the best way to set up a consultation or an appointment with a dog trainer during the COVID-19 pandemic?

 The best type of dog training for both you and your dog depends on the outcomes you hope to achieve.
 If you want your dog to learn agility training, go to someone who specializes in those techniques.
 Regardless of whether you want your dog to learn basic behavior or competitive-level tricks, the majority of dog training is actually about training the owner how to communicate with their dog.
 Most professional dog trainers agree that a model of training based on positive reinforcement breeds a happy, healthy, well-adjusted dog.
 The alternative to positive reinforcement training is using force or aggression techniques like physical punishment or shock-collar training to get the dog to do (or not do) a behavior.
-While the dog may learn how to behavior as you direct, it is also learning to communicate with force and aggression, and will in turn use those behaviors on other dogs (or people) that are smaller or weaker than it is.
+While the dog may learn how to behave as you direct, it is also learning to communicate with force and aggression, and will in turn use those behaviors on other dogs (or people) that are smaller or weaker than it is.
 Before signing up with a dog trainer, meet with the trainer and ask for references.
 Watch the trainer interact with your dog, and make sure they treat your dog with patience and firm kindness.
 Ask them questions about their training methods:

 - What type of training methods do you use?